danpark487/personal-blog/2017-04-05_JS_execution_context_lexical_environment.md

 I think it is helpful to think about why this is important.
 In short, one has to wonder, how does the machine know where to look for all the variables declared in the code?
 The ```LexicalEnvironment``` is where this "identifier resolution" happens!

-The official ES5 docs define Lexical Environment (an abstract concept really) as the place where "the association of Identifiers to specific variables and functions based upon the lexical nesting structure of ECMAScript code" is stored.
+The official ES5 docs defines Lexical Environment (an abstract concept really) as the place where "the association of Identifiers to specific variables and functions based upon the lexical nesting structure of ECMAScript code" is stored.
 Jargon aside, there are two main takeaways from this definition:
   1. __Identifier associations__ are simply the _binding_ between variable and function declarations with their values. (e.g., ```let x = 10```, 'x' is bound to '10').
   2. __Lexical structure__ is just describing the actual location where the code was written. _See below_.
   ```javascript